kristapsdz/acme-client-portable/README.md

 ## Synopsis

-This is the portable version of [letskencrypt](letskencrypt), which is built for OpenBSD 5.9 and greater.
+This is the portable version of [letskencrypt](letskencrypt) that runs on Linux, Mac OS X, and FreeBSD.
 The portable version has additional goop to allow compilation and secure operation.
 Please see the main [letskencrypt](letskencrypt) repository for detailed information on operation.